tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 ## Game engine (`convex/engine`)

-Given the description of AI Town's game behavior in the previous section, the `AbstractGame` class in `convex/engine/abstractGame.ts` implements actually running the simulation.
+Given the description of the game behavior in the previous section, the `AbstractGame` class in `convex/engine/abstractGame.ts` implements actually running the simulation.
 The game engine has a few responsibilities: